Grutas Tolantongo Hot Springs: What to Know Before You Go

 Grutas Tolantongo Restaurants

 There are over a dozen snack bars and restaurants at Grutas Tolantongo.
-I was pleasantly surprised by the restaurants but you shouldn’t expect it to be the best food in Mexico either.
+I was pleasantly surprised by the options but you shouldn’t expect it to be the best food in Mexico you’ve ever eaten.

 Do you love visiting waterfalls and other natural attractions?
-You’ll also want to read my guide to Huasteca Potosina, an area full of natural sites in the state of San Luis Potosi.
+You’ll also want to read my guide to Huasteca Potosina, an area full of incredible waterfalls in the state of San Luis Potosi.

 Where Is Grutas Tolantongo?

 Ixmiquilpan, Hidalgo is the largest town near Grutas de Tolantongo.
-It takes about an hour to climb the mountain out of Ixmiquilpan and arrive at Tolantongo caves.
+It takes about an hour to drive through the mountains from Ixmiquilpan to Tolantongo.

 Several people stand in line to board the bus to Ixmiquilpan, Hidalgo.
 A sign in the front windshield lists the destinations along the route.

-I’ve detailed the three ways to travel from Mexico City to Grutas Tolantongo below.
+Here are three ways to travel from Mexico City to Grutas Tolantongo.

 A bright blue thermal pool runs through the property at Tolantongo, Hidalgo surrounded by green mountains.

-Buses from Mexico City to Tolantongo leave from the Mexico Norte terminal in the northern part of the city.
-Technically, the bus takes you to the town of Ixmiquilpan and from there you’ll need to taxi or take a colectivo bus to Las Grutas de Tolantongo (see next).
+If you plan to stay overnight, taking a bus from Mexico City to Tolantongo is a great way to travel.
+The Mexico City to Tolantongo bus leaves from the north bus station (map) and takes you to the town of Ixmiquilpan.
+From there you’ll need to taxi or take a microbus to Las Grutas de Tolantongo (see next).

-Once you arrive in Ixmiquilpan, Hidalgo you have two choices
+Once you arrive in Ixmiquilpan you have two choices

-2. Take a taxi (about 70 pesos) to the Tolantongo colectivo located in the San Antonio parking lot, just north of the church (map).
-The cost for the colectivo is 60 pesos per person, each way.
+2. Take a taxi to the Tolantongo shuttle located in the San Antonio parking lot (map), just north of the church.
+The cost for the microbus shuttle is 70 pesos per person, each way.
+But departure times are limited (see next).

 The colectivo to Grutas Tolantongo is parked beside a tent that provides shade for the bench seating.

-This Ixmiquilpan to Grutas de Tolantongo colectivo schedule is approximate since the colectivo will also leave when full.
-If possible, give yourself some extra time to arrive and thus avoid needing to wait an hour or two for the next departure.
+The Ixmiquilpan to Grutas de Tolantongo bus schedule is approximate since it will also leave when full.
+If possible, give yourself some extra time to arrive and avoid needing to wait an hour or two for the next departure.

 A close up view of a paste, one of the famous foods of Hidalgo.
 The bread pocket is filled with a dark chicken mole and topped with sesame seeds.

-If you do have some time, there is a Dino’s Pastes shop at the entrance to the parking lot.
+If you arrive and find you do have extra time, there is a Dino’s Pastes shop at the entrance to the parking lot.
 Pastes are a typical food of Hidalgo that was brought over by miners from Cornwall, England in the 1800s.

-While Dino’s is a chain found throughout Hidalgo and other neighboring states, they are a decent quick snack to hold you over on the hour long bus to Tolantongo from Ixmiquilpan.
+It’s best described as a meat pie with a variety of fillings to choose from, including mole.
+While Dino’s is a chain restaurant, they are a decent quick snack to hold you over on the hour long bus to Tolantongo from Ixmiquilpan.

 Tip – The bus from Ixmiquilpan to Tolantongo will drop you off near La Gruta Hotel.
 If you prefer to stay at Paraiso Escondido, there is an internal minibus on the right that will take you there with your luggage.

 I was told the later departure times fill up, so you may want to plan to arrive early to reserve a space.
-The Tolantongo to Ixmiquilpan colectivo leaves Monday – Sunday at the following times.
+The Tolantongo to Ixmiquilpan shuttle bus leaves every day at 7:30, 11:30, 1:30, 3:30, and 5:30.

 If you’re staying in Queretaro, you can book this Grutas Tolantongo Tour with an English-speaking guide.
 It includes transportation in an air-conditioned vehicle and the entrance fee to Grutas Tolantongo.